How to Earn Money from Spring Cleaning

-Gently used and desirable items in decent condition can be sold for a sweet buck.
-Take it from professional auctioneers and “stuff” flippers, who find bargains at swap meets, sell them for a ginormous fee, and make a killing in the profit.
+Gently used and desirable items in decent condition can be sold online or in-person through yard sales, consignment shops, and secondhand stores.
+Take it from professional auctioneers and “stuff” flippers, who find bargains at swap meets, sell them for an enormous fee, and make a killing in the profit.

 Donate Items and Get a Tax Write-Off

 Feel good about getting rid of your belongings by making donating them to a charity of your choice.
 Before heading to the donation bin at a nearby charity or nonprofit, check to see exactly what kind of items the organization accepts and in what condition.